 Tapes go missing ALL THE TIME.
 It happens.
 Whether it happens in your own datacenter, or while in the possession of a courier or even stored at their facility, tapes go walkabout, and if the data on them gets into the wrong hands, it can be a disaster.
 Imagine if all your customers’ PII was in a database that you secured, but the backup tape with that database was stolen.
 Do you think your customers will be okay with the explanation that it was the courier’s fault?
 Using encryption does take longer, but it’s worth it.
 Use strong encryption on all backups to protect data from falling into the wrong hands.

-Onsite tapes are great when you have to recover a dead server, since they are ready at hand and you can just start to restore.
+Onsite tapes are great when you have to recover a dead server since they are ready at hand and you can just start to restore.
 But what if your disaster wasn’t a failed hard drive, but rather a site disaster.
-Floods, fires, and worse can happen, and if your tapes are in the same building when that happens, they are worthless too you.
+Floods, fires, and worse can happen, and if your tapes are in the same building when that happens, they are worthless to you.
 Offsite storage is critical.
-You can backup to another datacenter if you have one, or to the cloud (since we have only one physical datacenter where I work, we use Azure Backup, but there are also services from Amazon and others) or have a service that comes to you for pickup, storage, and return of tapes, the important thing there is that if a site disaster takes out your datacenter, it doesn’t also take out your backups.
+You can backup to another data center if you have one, or to the cloud (since we have only one physical data center where I work, we use Azure Backup, but there are also services from Amazon and others) or have a service that comes to you for pickup, storage, and return of tapes, the important thing here is that if a site disaster takes out your datacenter, it doesn’t also take out your backups.

 Rotate tapes, eventually to the shredder